Skip to main content

 • Incorrect URL

-- Make sure the organization ID, deployment ID, service ID, job ID, etc. is correct and exists in LinearB.
+— Confirm that the organization ID, deployment ID, service ID, job ID, or other resource identifier is correct and exists in LinearB.

 • Resource not yet created

-- Confirm that you successfully created the resource (check logs for the original POST response).
+— Confirm that the resource was created successfully by checking the original POST response.

 422 Invalid Payload